 But what about what’s going on behind the scenes in-house and in the supply chain?
-Four major challenges are incentivizing retailers to transform how they bring products to market, and many are turning to product lifecycle management (PLM) technologies to facilitate that evolution:
+Three major challenges are incentivizing retailers to transform how they bring products to market, and many are turning to product lifecycle management (PLM) technologies to facilitate that evolution.

 1. Designers can’t keep up with consumer trends